mrchainman/CLI-Talk/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 This program allows you to use Next cloud Talk form the Terminal.
-At the moment it only fetches the conversations and displays the last 3 messages for each.
-I will continue working on it, every help is appreciated
+At the moment it only has a text interface, Curses is comming :D I will continue working on it, every help is appreciated.

 ## TODO
 - [ ] Smaller Todos found as comments in the code